Here are some common questions about invoices in [me]

 1. Cross out the "Qty Shipped" amount and next to it write the correct quantity received, and make a clear handwritten note on the invoice next to that line item to explain the issue (for example, write "return", or "short", or "reject", etc.) You can circle the item for further emphasis, but it isn't required.

 2. We also suggest putting a line through the final total as an additional indicator to us that something has been changed.

 That's it.
 We'll take care of the heavy lifting (you know, the math!) to make sure the total is right.

-What if the order is paid at delivery with a check or ACH?
+What if the order is paid with a check, ACH or credit card?